shanayamalik/shanayamalik/README.md

 🖥️ I’m working on my project, https://www.applyto.jobs, a web-app that uses LLMs to tailor a resume and cover letter for each job.

-🧘‍♀️ In my free time, I like hiking in nature, painting, and reading.
+🧘‍♀️ In my free time, I like hiking, painting, and reading.

 📧 If you're looking to get in touch, you can contact me through my site, https://www.shanaya.ai